gcapes/git-course/_episodes/09-remote-collaboration.md

 {: .language-bash}

 As a short-hand, we can do a `git pull` which does a `git fetch` then a `git merge`.
-Next we will update our repo using `pull`, but this time starting in the *laptop_papers* folder (you should already be in the *laptop_papers* folder).
+Next we will update our repo using `pull`, but this time starting in the *laptop_paper* folder (you should already be in the *laptop_paper* folder).
 Let's write the conclusions:

 ```
 $ gedit journal.md		# Write Conclusions
 $ git add journal.md
 $ git commit -m "Write Conclusions" journal.md
 $ git push origin master
-$ cd ../papers			# Switch back to the papers directory
+$ cd ../paper			# Switch back to the paper directory
 $ git pull origin master	# Get changes from remote repository
 ```
 {: .language-bash}